 Lubricate Garage Door Tracks and Rollers

-If your garage door is balanced and there are no dents and issues with the tracks and rollers, the next thing you want to do is lubricate your garage door.
+If your garage door is balanced and there are no dents or issues with the tracks and rollers, the next thing you want to do is lubricate it.
 Lubrication is one sure way to smooth a garage door opener’s operation.
 Keeping the tracks and rollers well-lubricated can prevent the door from stopping.
 Here are my recommended lubricants for garage doors to keep things running smoothly

 If you don’t have a lubricant with you as you troubleshoot, fret not!
 You can move on to the next steps to get your garage door opener working again.
 You can lubricate later.